kyapp69/prime/README.md

 Prime is now running in alpha with the first prototype tests having happened in 2017.
 The first transfer of compiled software *without the use of servers*, via our package management system was from Malta to the Ukraine :) on 5th of OCT 2018.

+We are currently using the IPFS Merkle DAG, but will support all types of DAG, and projects as they become available.

 --------------------------------------------------------------------------------

 ### PRIME FINANCE